dnguyen1196/unigram_text_model/README.md

 Task 3 author identification
-Train model on some train dataset with alpha prime = 2, and evaluate perplexit on each of the other two texts
+Train model on some train dataset with alpha prime = 2, and evaluate perplexity on each of the other two texts

 How to classify?? ==> like it's just different?
 Or small perplexity means its